awwright/uri-template-router/README.md

 # URI Template Router

-Match a URI to a URI template from a set of templates.
+Match a URI to an [RFC 6570 URI template](https://tools.ietf.org/html/rfc6570) from a set of templates.

 * Specify a list of templates to test against using `{braces}` to specify variables
 * Returns the best match, regardless of insertion order
 * Scales to any number of templates/patterns to test against
 * Supports repeating expressions using explode modifier
-* Routes store an associated "name" argument for storing arbritrary values (including objects or functions)
+* Routes store an associated "matchValue" argument for storing arbritrary values (including objects or functions)
 * State machine evaluation can be resumed if the returned match isn't good (e.g. if first match wasn't in the database)

 ## Example